-You should definitely try this Hungarian dessert!
-You’ll love it!
+You should try this Hungarian Plum Dumplings dessert!

-- 250 g whole wheat flour ( you can also use different flours like soy/almonds/rye flour)
+- 250 g whole wheat flour (or gluten free flour)

 - 25 plums, pitted